Bilal-ahmad8/Brain-Tumor-Classification/README.md

 ## Data

 The dataset used in this project consists of MRI scans of brain tumors.
-You can download the dataset from [dataset source link if available](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri) and place it in the appropriate directory.
+You can download the dataset from [dataset source link](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri) and place it in the appropriate directory.
 Ensure that the images are organized according to their respective categories.

 ## Notebook Structure